Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Hyperparameter tuning of decision trees

-CD-diagrams for the \acrshort{ctree} results are shown in Sub-figures~\ref{fig:cd_diagram}(e) and~\ref{fig:cd_diagram}(f).
-The defaults hyperparameter values were ranked first, followed by the \acrshort{irace}, \acrshort{pso} and \acrshort{smbo} techniques.
-However, there is no statistical differences between them.
-The \acrshort{rs} and \acrshort{eda} compose the second block of techniques.
-They do not present statistical differences between them but do in relation to the first group of techniques.
-Finally, the \acrshort{ga} technique was statistically worst than all the other techniques.
+Considering $\alpha=0.05$, Figure~\ref{fig:cd_diagram}(a) depicts the comparison for the J48 \acrshort{dt}.
+One may note that there are no statistical differences between the top three best techniques: \acrshort{irace}, \acrshort{pso}, and \acrshort{smbo}. \acrshort{eda} and \acrshort{ga} obtained statistically inferior performance.
+In addition, models induced with the \acrshort{hp} found by the best three techniques were not statistically better than those induced by default values.
+This is in agreement with the analysis of the previous section, i.e., J48 does not generally benefit from performing \acrshort{hp} tuning.

-It is worth mentioning that \acrshort{irace} was the best tuning technique for all the algorithms.
-Whereas the statistical test did not show significant differences between \acrshort{irace} and \acrshort{pso} (J48, \acrshort{ctree}), and between \acrshort{irace} and \acrshort{rs} (\acrshort{cart}), it is easy to see that \acrshort{irace} is the preferred technique, presenting the lowest averaging ranking.
-When a larger $\alpha = 0.1$ value was used (with \acrshort{cd} $=0.848$), there were no changes in J48 and \acrshort{ctree} scenarios.
-However, regarding \acrshort{cart} performances, \acrshort{irace} statistically outperformed all the other techniques, as can be seen in Sub-figure~\ref{fig:cd_diagram}(d).
+For the \acrshort{cart} algorithm (Figure~\ref{fig:cd_diagram}(b)), the best-ranked technique over all datasets was \acrshort{irace}, followed by \acrshort{rs}, but with no statistical significance between them. \acrshort{rs} has also no statistical difference with \acrshort{pso}, the third ranked technique here and the second for J48.
+Finally, \acrshortpl{dt} induced with default hyperparameter values obtained the worst performance and are statistically comparable only with \acrshort{ga} and \acrshort{eda}.
+It is worth mentioning that \acrshort{irace} was the best tuning technique for both algorithms.
+At the same time, the statistical test did not show significant differences between \acrshort{irace} and \acrshort{pso} (J48, \acrshort{ctree}), and between \acrshort{irace} and \acrshort{rs} (\acrshort{cart}), it is easy to see that \acrshort{irace} is the preferred technique, presenting the lowest averaging ranking.